nrawe/wabi-orm/ROADMAP.md

 Version 1.0
 -----------
 Documentation
-- Break out documentation for the advanced topics
+- ~Break out documentation for the advanced topics~

 Connect
 - Ensure that PDO will throw exceptions on error
 - Add a basic query logger middleware as an example
-- Add a mysql connection factory
+- ~Add a mysql connection factory~

-Query
+Q
+- ~Add the ability to bind expressions for equality~
+- ~Add the ability to bind expressions for inequality~
+- ~Add the ability to bind expressions for greater than~
+- ~Add the ability to bind expressions for greater than or equal to~
-- Add the ability to bind expressions for equality
+- ~Add the ability to bind expressions for less than~
-- Add the ability to bind expressions for inequality
+- ~Add the ability to bind expressions for less than or equal to~
-- Add documentation
+- ~Add documentation~

 ModelInfo
-- Add the abiltity to return default model info
+- ~Add the abiltity to return default model info~
-- Add the abiltity for models to provide their own info
+- ~Add the abiltity for models to provide their own info~
-- Add documentation
+- ~Add documentation~

 ORM
-- Add `find_one()`
+- ~Add `find_one()`~
 - Add `find_many()`
 - Add `belongs_to()`
 - Add `belongs_to_many()`